What is credit utilization and why does it matter?

 What is Credit Card Utilization?
 FinQnA Answer

-Credit utilization— also called the credit utilization ratio— is the percentage of your available credit that you’re currently using.
-Credit scoring models such as FICO and VantageScore rely heavily on this metric because it reflects how responsibly you manage credit.
-In fact, credit utilization is one of the most important factors in your credit score, making it essential for anyone trying to build credit, improve their credit score, or qualify for loans with better terms.
+Credit utilization— also called the credit utilization ratio— is the percentage of available credit that you’re currently using.
+Credit scoring models such as FICO and VantageScore rely heavily on this metric because it reflects how responsibly you manage your credit.
+In fact, credit utilization is one of the most important factors in your credit score, which makes understanding it essential for anyone trying to build credit, improve their credit score, or qualify for loans with better terms.

 How Credit Utilization Works

 Your credit utilization is calculated by dividing your total credit balance by your total credit limit.
-For example, if you have a $5,000 limit and a $1,500 balance, your utilization rate is 30%.
+Here is the basic formula:

 Lenders typically see a lower utilization rate as a sign of good financial behavior.
 Because this ratio plays such a large role in credit scoring models, keeping your credit utilization low can help you improve your credit score over time.